sympy/scipy-2017-codegen-tutorial/README.rst

 .. _Anaconda: https://www.continuum.io/downloads
 .. _Miniconda: https://conda.io/miniconda.html

+If you are using Windows, please also install the `Visual C++ Build Tools`_ for proper Cython compiliation with Python 3.5+. **Install this before you arrive at the tutorial, as it takes some time.**

+.. _Visual C++ Build Tools: http://landinghub.visualstudio.com/visual-cpp-build-tools

 You will need to download_ and unzip or clone_ this repository with Git so that the files are available on your computer.
 For example::